Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 In 1922 Hemingway married Hadley Richardson, the first of his four wives, and the couple moved to Paris, where he worked as a foreign correspondent for the Toronto Star, arriving with a young wife and the ambition to be a great writer.

 Hemingway told a friend, "If you are lucky enough to have lived in Paris as a young man, then wherever you go for the rest of your life, it stays with you, for Paris is a moveable feast."
 His 'A Moveable Feast' is a marvelous book that gives a glimpse of what Paris was like in the 1920's.
+For Ernest Hemingway, Paris was just that, a movable feast that he took with him everywhere he went.
+Like many other writers and artists, Paris became his adopted home.

 He had a letter of introduction to Gertrude Stein, who became Hemingway's mentor for a period, introducing him to the expatriate artists and writers of the Montparnasse Quarter, the modernist writers and artists of the "Lost Generation".
 A regular at Stein's salon, Hemingway met influential painters such as Pablo Picasso, Joan Miró and Juan Gris.
 However, Hemingway eventually withdrew from Stein's influence and their relationship deteriorated into a literary quarrel that spanned decades.